 (int′ĕr-sek″shŏn) The site where one structure crosses another or joins a similar structure.

 (int″ĕr-seg-ment′ăl) [inter- + segment] Between segments.

-male i.
-A genetic male with external ...
+female i.
+A genetic female with ...